 I’m not sure why, but it was a nice gesture and we enjoyed the experience.
 It was a fun change of pace from the main dining restaurant.

-Note – we did not work with Celebrity Cruises, so this complimentary specialty dinner had nothing to do with our travel blog (in fact, Celebrity Cruises wouldn’t even provide us with free wifi).
+Note – we did not work with Celebrity Cruises, so this complimentary specialty dinner had nothing to do with our travel blog.
+In fact, Celebrity Cruises wouldn’t even provide us with free wifi to share our experience in real time.

 Le Petit Chef At Qsine – 3D Dining